all-things-networking/count-buffy/Readme.md

 This way you can quickly run all the following commands and make sure everything is working.
-Then to run all experiments use the following command:
+Next, to run all experiments use the following command:

 ```bash
 cp .env.example .env